-Left to right: Inspiration, Pyramid, Degenhart, Mt Terror, with Glacier and Shuksan in the background.
+Left to right: Inspiration, Pyramid, Degenhart, Mt Terror, with Baker and Shuksan in the background.

 Headed to the Pickets in the North Cascades for the first time ever.
 Why did I wait so long?
 Oh, yeah, the intimidating approaches!
 5600 feet gain just to get into the base camp basin.
 And that's the easiest approach in the Pickets!

 We started hiking in at noon, after a relatively easy run up the I-5 corridor.
 3.5 pleasant miles up Goodell Creek, then the fun begins.
 It's a good trail for a climbers trail, but like all such, goes pretty much straight up, with plenty of veggie belays.
 5 hours and much sweat later (it's been a beautiful, warm late Northwest summer), we finally break out of the trees onto the heather benches and gorgeous alpine terrain.

 Then there's the "ugly gully" to the first camp area.
 We will do two rock pitches on the way out to avoid it!

 By 8PM we've found the first campsites, and are far too beat to continue as darkness approaches.
 Surely this last mile over heather and slabs won't be much of a problem?